Kishori IVF

 • Autoimmune Disorders: Certain autoimmune diseases may hurt ovarian function.

-• Smoking and substance abuse: These behaviours can accelerate the ageing of the ovarian reserve.
+• Smoking and substance abuse: These behaviors can accelerate the aging of the ovarian reserve.

 • Environmental Toxins: Exposure to particular environmental toxins may also have an impact on DOR.